 A decade ago, such precise statistics were impossible to come by.

 But as gays become more visible in politics, demographic research into lesbians and gays is emerging from the shadows.
 Some gay advocates say it's time for surveys to ask people their sexual orientation point-blank.

 "As a political and cultural issue, it's very important for us to understand how big and visible this population is," said Gary Gates, a prominent demographer of gay statistics who wrote the amicus brief.

 However the Supreme Court rules, demographic knowledge about gays and lesbians is poised to expand further.

 The National Health Interview Survey of 35,000 Americans has started asking respondents their sexual orientation, aiming to identify health-care needs.
-Last year, the federal government began putting a sexual orientation question in the annual workforce survey.

 A Gallup poll last month found that 3.5 percent of American adults identify themselves as LGBT.
 That includes 10 percent of District of Columbia residents, 3.3 percent of Maryland residents and 2.9 percent of Virginians.
 Gallup did not report percentages below the state level, so it's not possible to compare Washington with other big cities.

 Gay activists say more research is needed, just to make the case that they exist.

 "When our legislative affairs director goes into congressmen's offices, they're often told, 'I have no gay people in my district,' " said Fred Sainz, a spokesman for the Human Rights Campaign, a civil rights group urging protections for gays.
 "That's why this demographic information is so incredibly important."